Code-Free Database Automation (Webinar Recap)

 Richard recommends first asking which tasks you or your team spend the most time on.
 In the case of database tasks, this could be something like creating daily summary reports or entering data into multiple applications.
 For the process you hope to automate, evaluate whether the process is consistent and whether it follows a generally predictable pattern.
 If so, it’s probably a good candidate for automation.

 It helps to create an outline of the manual steps in the current process.
 Automate uses an intuitive drag-and-drop interface that enables users to easily automate tasks without needing any programming skills.
 However, if you don’t feel your internal team is able to automate your database process, we offer a variety of training and services.
-If you would like a live demonstration to help you get started, join the monthly Automate Solution Tour.
+If you're looking for some enducation to get started, try our free online training, Automate Academy.

 Ready to start automating database interaction today?